 - Examination books and other material issued for the examination shall not be removed from the examination room except by authority of the Chief Presiding Officer.

-Degree students in the Faculty of Arts & Science may select up to 2.0 full-course equivalents of their degree credits to be assessed on a Credit/ No Credit basis.
-This option is available for Arts & Science students taking courses offered by the St. George Campus Faculty of Arts & Science, the John H. Daniels Faculty of Architecture, Landscape and Design, the University of Toronto Mississauga, or the University of Toronto Scarborough.
-Some courses may not be eligible for CR/NCR -- check with the course Calendar or the relevant division.
+Degree students in the Faculty of Arts & Science may select up to 2.0 Full-Course Equivalents (FCE) of their degree credits to be assessed on a Credit/ No Credit (CR/NCR) basis.
+This option is available for Arts & Science students taking courses offered by the Faculty of Arts & Science, the John H. Daniels Faculty of Architecture, Landscape and Design (Daniels), the University of Toronto Mississauga (UTM), or the University of Toronto Scarborough (UTSC).
+Some courses may not be eligible for CR/NCR -- refer to the Academic Calendar of the relevant division.